pipelinelabo/datalaiq-wiki/gui/dashboards/dashboards.md

 # Dashboards

-Dashboards are Gravwell's way of showing the results from multiple searches at the same time.
-A dashboard contains many *tiles*, each associated with a Gravwell query.
+Dashboards are DatalaiQ's way of showing the results from multiple searches at the same time.
+A dashboard contains many *tiles*, each associated with a DatalaiQ query.
 If you see something interesting on a dashboard, it is extremely easy to pivot off from the dashboard into a series of exploratory searches.

 ![](coredns-dash.png)

 ## Creating Dashboards & Basic Options

 Creating a new dashboard is easy: simply click the "Add" button in the upper right corner of the Dashboards page (found in the main menu).
-Gravwell will prompt for basic information about the dashboard before creating it:
+DatalaiQ will prompt for basic information about the dashboard before creating it:

 ![](new-dashboard.png)